TipsyExp/nlh-trainer/docs/API-CONTRACT.md

 o	"not_found" – hand or decision not found. o	"timeout" – solver/equity exceeded configured budget. o	"error" – internal error (unexpected).
-•	meta – minimal context (street, active players, hero seat, advice source).
+•	meta – minimal context (street, number of active players, hero seat, advice source).
 •	recommendation – primary bucket plus strategy bar (action → weight).
 •	equity – optional, filled when the coach used the equity service.
 •	thresholds – optional; e.g. pot odds, SPR.
 •	rationale – human-readable explanation.
-For the full schema and field-level semantics, see COACH-ADVICE-PAYLOAD.md.
 Street- and mode-specific behaviour (target):
 •	Preflop:
-o	Delegates to the preflop advisor. o	Wraps its output into AdviceV1 with meta.source = "chart" | "equity" | "rule". o	Equity and thresholds may be left null initially.
+o	Delegates to the preflop advisor. o	Wraps its output into AdviceV1 with meta.source = "chart" | "equity" | "rule". o	equity and thresholds may be left null initially.
 •	Postflop HU:
-o	Uses an equity-based postflop coach (hero hand vs villain range). o	Fills equity and thresholds.pot_odds where possible.
+o	Uses an equity- or solver-based postflop coach. o	Fills equity and thresholds.pot_odds where possible.
 •	Postflop multiway:
-o	Uses multiway coach when enabled + supported by equity backends. o	Emits per-seat equities in equity.players when available. o	Otherwise returns status="unsupported".
+o	Uses a multiway coach when enabled + supported by equity backends. o	Emits per-seat equities in equity.players when available. o	Otherwise returns status="unsupported".
-Status codes
-For normal runtime outcomes, the route should prefer 200 OK and encode state in advice.status.
-HTTP error codes are reserved for exceptional cases.
-Typical HTTP behaviour:
-•	200 – All “normal” outcomes, including:
-o	status="ok" (actionable advice). o	status="disabled", status="unsupported", status="not_found",
-status="timeout", status="error".
-•	400 – Bad input (missing hand_id, invalid idx).
-•	501 – Coach globally disabled at the service level (e.g. feature not built or gated off entirely).
-Clients should primarily branch on the status field inside AdviceV1.
+As the implementation moves to AdviceV1, the HTTP model may also converge towards “always 200 for normal outcomes, status inside the payload”.
 Logging
-When unified advice logging is enabled (see LOG_COACH_ADVICE below) and both hand_id and idx are supplied, successful calls to /api/coach/advice may be logged as coach_advice snapshots and surfaced in JSON exports.
+When advice snapshot logging is enabled, successful calls to /api/coach/advice may be logged as coach_advice snapshots and surfaced in JSON exports (see below).
+The snapshot shape mirrors whatever the endpoint
+returns:
+•	currently: the solver-centric payload { recommended_bucket, strategy, ev_map, meta };
+•	future unified model: the full AdviceV1 object.
+Snapshot gating for /api/coach/advice is currently handled by internal helpers (backend.coach.advice_store and logger configuration).
+A dedicated LOG_COACH_ADVICE environment flag may be introduced in a later milestone.
+________________________________________
 GET /api/coach/preflop (legacy preflop advisor)
 The preflop advisor provides heads-up preflop guidance using charts plus optional equity / rule fallbacks.
 It is exposed via GET /api/coach/preflop